It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

-Why your drink choice impacts your productivity
+Why your drink affects your productivity

 Your concentration relies on 3 pillars:

-- Glucose: the main fuel for your brain
+- Glucose: the brain’s main fuel

-- Caffeine: stimulates alertness
+- Caffeine: boosts alertness

 The 12 best natural energy drinks